KnuVerse/knuverse-cli/README.md

 ## Quick Start

-(A minimum python version of 2.7.9 is required to work with our version of TLS(>v1.1))
+Note: A minimum python version of 2.7.9 is required to work with our version of TLS(>v1.1)

 First, install the knuverse-cli: